Pirates of the Caribbean (film series): Pirates of the Caribbean: Dead Men Tell No Tales (2017)

-Upcoming films
+Future

 Untitled sixth film (TBA)

 Shortly before the release of On Stranger Tides, it was reported that Disney was planning to shoot the fifth and the sixth films back-to-back, although ultimately only the fifth installment was developed.
 By March 2017, director Joachim Rønning stated that Dead Men Tell No Tales was only the beginning of the final adventure, confirming that it would not be the last film of the series.
 That September, producer Jerry Bruckheimer indicated that another Pirates of the Caribbean was still in development.
 In October of the same year, Kaya Scodelario stated that she was contractually signed to return for a sixth film.
+Rønning was reportedly set to direct the film.

-Shortly after, it was confirmed that Rønning will direct the film.
-Disney announced that Craig Mazin and Ted Elliott will write Pirates of the Caribbean 6.
+In 2018, a sixth film was still in the works at Disney.
+That same year, Keira Knightley said she did not see herself returning for another installment because she is a mother now and that the films take too long to shoot.
+In October 2019, Disney announced that Craig Mazin and Ted Elliott would write Pirates of the Caribbean 6.
 In May 2020, Bruckheimer commented that the first draft of the screenplay for the sixth film would soon be finished.
-On April 20, 2022, during his defamation trial against ex-wife Amber Heard, Depp stated he was not interested in working on another Pirates of the Caribbean film, citing his strained relationship with Disney after they had removed him from the franchise before a verdict was reached in the case.
+On April 20, 2022, during his defamation trial against ex-wife Amber Heard, Depp stated he had no intention of returning to the franchise, citing his strained relationship with Disney after they had removed him from the franchise before a verdict was reached in the case.

 In February 2023, Orlando Bloom had expressed interest in returning to the franchise.
-On March, Keira Knightley explained to Entertainment Tonight why she wouldn't make a return to the Disney franchise.
-"What about Elizabeth Swan?"
-Knightley joked when asked if she would re-join the crew.
-"I mean, she sailed away so nicely.
-She sailed away in brilliant style."
-Jerry Bruckheimer also comments about potentially bringing back Johnny Depp's Jack Sparrow to the saga.
+In March, Keira Knightley explained to Entertainment Tonight why she would not make a return to the Disney franchise.
+"What about Elizabeth Swann?", Knightley joked when asked if she would re-join the crew, also commenting that her character sailed away "in brilliant style".
+Bruckheimer was also still interested in potentially bringing back Depp to the saga.
+In June, Depp was reportedly open to returning to the series if the project proves worthwhile.